YuraKosachev/TaskSchedulerApi/README.md

 ### Task Scheduler

-clone repository and run from Visual Studio
+clone repository and run from Visual Studio docker-compose